 The U.S. Small Business Administration (SBA) Office of Hearings and Appeals (OHA) is authorized to hear NAICS code appeals under the Small Business Act of 1958, 15 USC 631 and 13 CFR 121 and 13 CFR 134.304.

 What is the level of proof on appeal?
 When you file a NAICS code appeal, you must meet the preponderance of the evidence standard of all elements of its appeal.
-You must show that the CO’s choice under the NAICS Code list was based upon a clear error of fact or law.
+You must show that the CO’s choice under the NAICS Code listing was based upon a clear error of fact or law.
 See 13 CFR 134.304.

 - Failure to meet this requirement will get an unfavorable result.

 How should the CO choose the appropriate industry classification code?
-Government contracts requires that the contracting officer look for an industry classification code that best describes the principal purpose of the product or service being acquired in light of the industry descriptions in the NAICS Manual, the description in the RFP, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being acquired.
+Government contracts requires that the contracting officer look for an industry classification code that best describes the principal purpose of the product or service being acquired in light of the industry descriptions in the NAICS Codes Manual, the description in the RFP, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being acquired.
 See FAR 19.303(a)(2) and 13 CFR 121.402 (b).

-Watson’s NAICS code appeal lawyers represent federal contractors in all states regarding litigation and trial matters.
+Watson’s NAICS codes appeal lawyers represent federal contractors in all states regarding litigation and trial matters.
 We intervene for federal small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

 Cities in which our CO and Washington DC government contract NAICS Code appeal lawyers help contractors include Anchorage, AK; Atlanta, GA; Austin, TX; Chicago, IL; Colorado Springs, CO; Dallas, TX; Denver, Colorado; Indianapolis, IN; Las Vegas, NV; Los Angeles, CA; Miami, FL; Philadelphia, PA; San Antonio, TX; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara, CA; and Tampa, FL.